port-labs/self-service-actions-examples/github-workflows/launchdarkly/README.md

 ## Quickstart - Toggle a lauchdarkly feature flag from the service catalog

-Follow these steps to get started with the Golang template

 1. Create the following GitHub action secrets
 * `LAUNCHDARKLY_ACCESS_TOKEN` - a token with permission to toggle a feature flag in LaunchDarkly [learn more](https://docs.launchdarkly.com/home/account-security/api-access-tokens)
 * `PORT_CLIENT_ID` - Port Client ID [learn more](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#get-api-token)